Alyona1588/pindieRAA/README.md

-# pindieRAA
+# pindieRAA from react next.js

-Не могу понять почему не отображаются локальные картинки!!! например в banner.jsx